EtienneMaire37/HorizonOS-v5/README.md

    - Logging to debug/ directory

 ## Contributing
 Contributions are welcome !
-Feel free to open issues and send pull requests
+Feel free to open issues and send pull requests.

 ## License
 Distributed under the MIT License.
 See `LICENSE` for more information.